AmirMustafa/AJAX-Form-Submit-Laravel-5.4/readme.md

 1. First run this code and click Click here link.You will see the form page.
 2. In the signup form (i.e. resources/views/user.blade.php) you will find a form, an empty div and ajax script :

-   Form must have id, get method and submit button id
+   Form must have id, get method and submit button id.
+AJAX Script samepage: Now Ajax should be of method get, action not required

    ```